pbl64k/coursera-proglang-practice/section-1/section-1-problems.md

 ## Integer Division

-Write a function `divide_by` that takes two integer numbers and evaluates to the result of the integer division of first one by the second one.
+Write a function `divide_by` that takes two integer numbers and evaluates to the result of the integer division of the first one by the second one.
 You may assume that the first argument is non-negative and the second one is strictly positive.
 You should not use the `div` operator.

 **HINT:** Recall the `pow` function in the lectures.